-The most unique thing about Yellowstone is the wealth of geology and hydrothermal features.
+The most unique thing about Yellowstone is its wealth of geology and hydrothermal features.
 Yellowstone sits atop a volcanic hotspot.
-In this one park, you can see hot springs, lakes, prismatic springs, rivers, and geysers.
+In this park, you can see hot springs, lakes, prismatic springs, rivers, and geysers.

 While in Yellowstone, your children can see things they will not be able to find anywhere else in North America.
 My children loved going for the simple little hikes and walks in Yellowstone to see the park’s wonders.

 Summer months in Yellowstone can get quite crowded, so you will be able to move things along faster if you go in the off-season.
 If your only option is summer, I recommend taking along some car entertainment for the kids if they need it as you drive from feature to feature.
 Valerie of Baby Wise Mom

 A national park trip is one of the best bucket list ideas.
 We spent 2 days hiking the Grand Canyon with our toddler recently, and it was awesome.
 All we needed was a kid carrier, and the hiking possibilities were virtually endless.

 Family hikes are an especially great way to get some bonding time in.
-Tackling the trails as a family is fun, inspiring, and gives everyone such a sense of accomplishment.
+Tackling the trails as a family is fun, and inspiring, and gives everyone such a sense of accomplishment.
 Mary Beth at MB Sees

 Australian Outback 4 Wheel Drive Adventure

 I live in a very isolated part of Australia so, for me, driving on dirt roads and through flooded creeks is just another day.
 In recent years, I’ve seen more and more families taking the trip as a fun, bucket list holiday in Australia.
 The more I see, the more I realize that they are on to something extremely special!

-The dirt roads turn to wetlands which then turns to beautiful lush rainforest and it’s the perfect way to get the kids unplugged (no wifi in the Outback) and back to nature!
+The dirt roads turn to wetlands which then turn into beautiful lush rainforest and it’s the perfect way to get the kids unplugged (no wifi in the Outback) and back to nature!